-The first thing we looked at, when ranking the best BCAA for women, was the ingredients.
-Every product needed to have BCAAs, but more than that, we preferred them to be in the optimal 2:1:1 ratio of Leucine, Iso-leucine and valine.
-Ideally free of sugar, soy, dairy, yeast, gluten and additives.
+Every product needed to have BCAAs, but more than that, we preferred them to be in the optimal 2:1:1 ratio of Leucine, Iso-leucine, and valine.
+Ideally free of sugar, soy, dairy, yeast, gluten, and additives.
 Companies like Evlution Nutrition and RSP amino lean provided this and more, and thus earned a spot on our list.

 We also looked for products that included complementing ingredients.
 Ingredients like glutamine and ashwagandha were highly favored since they helped promote recovery, which is why Raw Series Amino Slim ranked higher.
-Transparent Labs also shined here, and took top spot, by including coconut water extract as well as glutamine along side their potent BCAA formula.
-AlaniNu added turmeric root extract for its anti-inflammatory properties which helps with muscle soreness and recovery.
+Transparent Labs also shined here, and took the top spot, by including coconut water extract as well as glutamine alongside their potent BCAA formula.
+AlaniNu added turmeric root extract for its anti-inflammatory properties which help with muscle soreness and recovery.

 Another more recent 2011 study, published in the Journal of Sports Medicine and Physical Fitness shows that the BCAA group exercised up to 17% longer than the placebo group (3).

 Lastly, research done in 1998 demonstrated that subjects who consumed BCAAs cycled 12% longer compared to the subjects in the placebo group (4).